US FTC eyes options after Microsoft/Activision loss, source says

-WASHINGTON : The U.S. Federal Trade Commission is considering its options after stinging losses last week in its bid to stop Microsoft's $69 billion deal to buy Activision, a source told Reuters on Monday amid expectations the agency's fight is nearing the end.
+WASHINGTON: The US Federal Trade Commission is considering its options after stinging losses last week in its bid to stop Microsoft's US$69 billion deal to buy Activision, a source told Reuters on Monday (Jul 17) amid expectations the agency's fight is nearing the end.

 After a big loss last week in district court, the agency's remaining options are: pursue its fight in the internal FTC court; pursue its parallel case before the appeals court; pursue both; or settle with Microsoft or drop the matter entirely.